gabrielshy/Student-Resource-Site/README.md

 We’ve learned a whole lot: JavaScript, APIs, and Web Development - it might have been a pain, but we’re happy.

 ## What's next for StudentPluh
 StudentPluh won’t be going away for a long time.
 We plan on implementing more APIs for the textbook search function and have more ideas coming - one of which is a resume helper.
 We also plan to update the resource page constantly, putting whatever we find helpful on it.
-Lastly, we hope to branch our website out further to other students to get feedback and build a community.
+Lastly, we hope to branch our website out further to other students to get feedback and build a community